 The level of assessment will depend on the nature of the job and can range from simply checking the levels of absence in a previous job to a full health assessment.

 If you are making a job offer conditional upon the candidate's fitness for the work, this should be stated clearly in the offer letter.

 You must ensure you are not carrying out discriminatory practices in asking potential employees to pass a health check.
 Health checks - if required - should be carried out on all candidates to avoid unfairly discriminating against disabled candidates.
 For further guidance, see how to prevent discrimination and value diversity.

 You may be required to pay a fee for a medical report from a candidate's GP.
 The candidate must give you their written consent before you request a medical report.

 Candidates have the right to see the report and can request that it is amended or withheld from you.
-Even without the applicant seeing the report, the doctor must keep it for 21 days before sending it to the employer.
+Even without the candidate seeing the report, the doctor must keep it for 21 days before sending it to the employer.